Can't Get or Keep an Erection?

 Medications — from finasteride for hair loss to antidepressants

-Low testosterone can contribute to erection problems — but accurate diagnosis is more nuanced than a single blood test.
-A proper hormonal assessment includes total testosterone, SHBG, calculated free testosterone, pituitary hormones, thyroid function, and metabolic markers.
+Low testosterone can contribute to erection difficulties, but accurately diagnosing genuine testosterone deficiency requires comprehensive testing — not a home finger-prick kit.
+A proper assessment includes total testosterone, SHBG, calculated free testosterone, pituitary hormones (LH and FSH), thyroid function and metabolic markers.

-What's often missed in the rush to prescribe testosterone is that treating the underlying metabolic picture — weight, physical activity, sleep, insulin sensitivity — can restore testosterone levels without testosterone therapy.
-As weight reduces and activity increases, particularly with resistance training, testosterone often rises.
-Sleep apnoea treatment alone can meaningfully improve both testosterone and erections.
+What is often missed in the rush to sign men up to testosterone subscriptions is that treating the underlying metabolic picture — improving weight, sleep and physical activity — can restore testosterone naturally.
+As weight reduces and activity increases, testosterone often rises, sleep apnoea improves, and with it erections, libido and overall cardiometabolic health.

 There has not yet been a head-to-head trial comparing GLP-1 medications with testosterone therapy as initial treatment for testosterone deficiency, but weight loss benefits multiple health markers.